phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] `git push -u origin master`

 At https://github.com/phetsims/{{REPO}}:
-- [ ] Go to Settings => Collaborators and Teams, add the teams used in another public sims (currently Design, Development, and Quality Assurance), and give equivalent permissions. _NOTE: If the repo is private, it is REQUIRED to add the Machine User collaborator (so automated processes can clone/pull the repo).
+- [ ] Go to Settings => Collaborators and Teams, add the teams used in another public sims (currently Design, Development, and Quality Assurance) with "Write" permissions. _NOTE: If the repo is private, it is REQUIRED to add the Machine User collaborator (so automated processes can clone/pull the repo).
 CT will break otherwise._

 In your working copy of perennial repo:
 - [ ] If applicable: Add the new repo to `perennial/data/active-repos`.
 Run `clone-missing-repos.sh` to check your change, commit and push.
 After a few minutes, an automated process should update the other files under perennial/data.
 Pull perennial so you can find the sim in phetmarks.